The “Means Test”

 - Anything you receive from the federal Earned Income Tax Credit.
 Remember, your regular income tax refund is not exempt – only the Earned Income Credit.
 However, if your upcoming tax refunds – federal and state – are below $1500 (not counting whatever you get from the Earned Income Credit.), the bankruptcy trustee usually won’t take your tax refund

-- Many other exemptions are available, especially for farm animals and supplies
+- Many other exemptions are available, especially for farm animals, pets like your teacup yorkshire terrier and supplies

 Types of Debts